Hip Replacement Device

 - Thyroid (fatigue, weight gain)

-The FDA relates the cause of these systemic complications to metal ions that accumulate as the metal joints rub and degrade over time.
-The risk of metal ions entering the body is why the FDA warns against using MoM implants in patients with metal sensitivity or renal complications.
+The FDA links the cause of the systemic complications with the metal ions that accumulate as the metal joints degrade over time.

 Metal Hip Implants and Metallosis

-Metallosis is a rare condition caused by metallic debris from MoM implants building up in the soft tissue surrounding the hip joint.
-The affected tissue appears gray, a potential indication that it is oxygen-starved and damaged.
+Metallosis is a rare condition caused by metallic debris from MoM implants building up in the soft tissues surrounding the hip joint.
+The affected tissue seems grey, a possible sign it is oxygen-starved and damaged.

-In patients with metal sensitivity, metallosis can cause acute symptoms such as:
+In patients with metal sensitivity, metallosis can lead to severe symptoms such as: